- Pain in the top of the feet by the toes

 Cold Therapy Gel For Lower Leg Injury and Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
 It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-If your low leg pain is from a recent injury I would recommend Biofreeze.
+To treat the extensor digitorum longus muscle, rub Biofreeze down the front and outside of the leg including the ankle, foot and toes.

-Hot / Cold Wrap For Sore Shins and Lower Leg Injury and Pain
+Hot Cold Pack For Lower Leg and Foot Treatment

-The graduated compression socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
+Eurosocks Over The Calf Compression Socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
 Graduated compression helps relieve pain from muscle stiffness and soreness as well as discouraging inflammation.
-The socks wicking fabric keeps skin dry and DryStat technology inhibits the growth of odor-causing microbes.
-The over the calf style works very well for extensor digitorum longus muscle recovery as the sock will cover the entire muscle.
-Again, if you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.
+The socks wickable fabric keeps skin dry and DryStat technology inhibits the growth of odor causing microbes.
+The over the calf style is recommended for extensor digitorum longus muscle support and recovery as the sock will cover the entire muscle.
+If you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.

 Self Treatment For Extensor Digitorum Longus Lower Leg Pain